cetorres/acsp4hr_project/README.md

 More screenshots: [Screenshot 2](images/spds_02.png), [Screenshot 3](images/spds_03.png), [Screenshot 4](images/spds_04.png)

 This system (SPDS) is part of a research project called ACSP4HR - Assuring Cyber Security and Privacy for Human Resilience.
-It is sponsored by [UCCS](https://uccs.edu) and the [NSF](https://www.nsf.gov/) and it is part of my PhD research.
+It is sponsored by [UCCS](https://uccs.edu) and the [NSF](https://www.nsf.gov/) and it is part of my [PhD in Computer Science](https://eas.uccs.edu/cs/academics/graduate-programs/phd-in-engineering-concentration-in-computer-science) research at [UCCS](https://uccs.edu).

 The system is currently accessible at: <https://acsp4hr.ml>